Serena van der Woodsen: Season 5

 In Season 5, Serena is working as a film producer's assistant in Los Angeles and spending her free time with Nate and Chuck.
-Although Serena's boss, Marshall, is difficult to please, his boss, Jane, promotes Serena after she succeeds at a task that Marshall failed.
+Serena's boss, Marshall, is difficult to please, but his boss, Jane, promotes Serena after she succeeds at a task that Marshall failed.
 Later, she runs into Charlie and convinces her to move with her back to New York.

-When Dan tells Serena, Nate, Blair, Chuck, Rufus and Lily that he wrote a book about his life and their roles in it, Serena is offended when he portrays her as a self-centered, promiscuous party-girl and is even more upset when Blair tells her that's exactly who she's been.
+When Dan tells Serena, Nate, Blair, Chuck, Rufus, and Lily that he wrote a book about his life and their roles in it, Serena is offended when he portrays her as a self-centered, promiscuous party girl and even more upset when Blair tells her that's exactly who she's been.
 After this revelation, she stops speaking to Dan.
-This cannot last, however, when her boss, Jane, requires Serena to get the movie rights to Dan's book.
-He agrees eventually saying that he trusts her and she gives him her word to protect him and his work.
-However, when Serena's boss tries to smear Dan's character and his real life image in the movie, she kills the deal to protect him, but when Dan finds out, he accuses her of killing the movie because of the negative way she is portrayed.
-Heartbroken over his accusation, she reveals that her real reason for killing his movie was to protect him, not herself, then walks away.
+But this cannot last, as her boss, Jane, requires Serena to get the movie rights to Dan's book.
+He agrees, saying he trusts her, and she gives him her word to protect him and his work.
+When Jane tries to smear Dan's character in the movie, she kills the deal to protect him.
+When Dan finds out, he accuses her of killing the movie because of the way it portrays her.
+Heartbroken by his accusation, she reveals her real reason for killing the movie, then walks away.

 After being fired by Jane, Serena is hired by Nate's boss, Diana Payne, to start a blog based on her life in order to take down Gossip Girl.
 Later, Nate and Serena discover a list of sources for Gossip Girl, which would be the silver bullet in Diana's campaign against Gossip Girl.
-They struggle over whether or not to use it and ultimately decide it would be too damaging to release.
-The list is leaked anyway and the two accuse each other before Blair discovers that it was Louis who leaked Gossip Girl's list of sources.
-Charlie encourages Serena to start dating in order to motivate her for her blog and she begins dating a guy named Max that she met on the street, not knowing that Max is actually Charlie's ex-boyfriend.
-Diana arranges for Max to meet Serena at the opening of Chuck's premiere of Sleep No More in order to make it look like Max has stood her up.
+They struggle over whether to use it and decide it would be too damaging to release.
+The list is leaked anyway and the two accuse each other before Blair discovers that Louis leaked Gossip Girl's sources.
+Charlie encourages Serena to start dating in order to motivate her for her blog and she begins dating a guy named Max she met on the street, not knowing that Max is actually Charlie's ex-boyfriend.
+Diana arranges for Max to meet Serena at the opening of Chuck's premiere of Sleep No More to make it look like Max has stood her up.
 Serena forgives Max for standing her up, and the two begin dating.